MrSimonC/Toggle-Mac-Display-HDR/README.md

-# Toggle-Mac-Display-HDR
-This AppleScript allows you to automate the toggling of HDR on a display on MacOS

 # Toggle Mac Display HDR

 This AppleScript allows you to automate the toggling of using HDR of a display on MacOS.
 Useful when switching between watching HDR content (youtube, apple tv) to using regular applications.